DebuggingPrakhar/Java-fundamentals-projects/Guess-The-Number/README.md

-#🎲 Guess the Number (Java CLI Game
+**🎲GUESS THE NUMBER(JAVA CLI GAME)**

-A logic-based Command Line Interface (CLI) game where the player competes against the computer to guess a randomly generated number.
-This project focuses on robust input validation and custom exception handling in Java.
+**A logic-based Command Line Interface (CLI) game where the player competes against the computer to guess a randomly generated number.
+This project focuses on robust input validation and custom exception handling in Java.**

 ![Game Screenshot](screenshot.png)

-##🚀 Features
+**🚀FEATURES**
 Smart Hints: Provides proximity-based feedback (e.g., "try something a little larger" vs. "try something quite larger") to guide the player.